ministero-salute/it-dgc-documentation/README.md

 * the National Vaccine Registry (ANV, Anagrafe Nazionale Vaccini), managed by the Ministry of Health.
 Data are transferred to the Tessera Sanitaria System (DL 41/2021 -support Decree- art.
 20 paragraph 12);
 * data of molecular and antigenic Covid-19 swabs, partly already transmitted to the TS System in relation to previous regulations related to the pandemic and partly transmitted thanks to new regulatory intervention.

-The collection of certificates for Covid-19 recovery will be a new feature that can be easily derived from similar features already offered to physicians by the TS System.
+The collection of certificates for Covid-19 recovery is a new feature that can be easily derived from similar features already offered to physicians by the TS System.

-Distribution of the DCC to citizens will be carried out through a multi-channel approach.
-The PN-DGC will generate the DCC that will be inserted in the patient's Fascicolo Sanitario Elettronico (FSE, the online health inbox for official documentation), and will also be accessible through a novel web front-end accessible through the [main website](https://www.dgc.gov.it).
-Furthermore, the DCC can also be downloaded through the Immuni App as well as through the Tessera Sanitaria portal.
+Distribution of the DCC to citizens is carried out through a multi-channel approach.
+As such, once the PN-DGC generates the DCC, it will be inserted in the patient's Fascicolo Sanitario Elettronico (FSE, the online health inbox for official documentation), and it will also be accessible through a novel web front-end accessible through the [main website](https://www.dgc.gov.it).
+Furthermore, the DCC can also be downloaded through the [Immuni App](https://www.immuni.italia.it/) as well as through the [IO App](https://io.italia.it/).

 For the verification of the DCC a specific Verifier mobile App (named VerificaC19, [Android](https://github.com/ministero-salute/it-dgc-verificaC19-android), [iOS](https://github.com/ministero-salute/it-dgc-verificaC19-ios)) has been developed.
 Such an application allows the Verifier to scan the QR code on the DCC, extract the relevant data and verify it subsequently.
 In case of a positive outcome, the App will show a few details of the DCC, such as the name, surname and the date of birth, of the citizen so that the Verifier can check the correspondence with the citizen’s ID.